FariqJavier/UR-OVGNet-ROS/README.md

 TODO:

-REMOVE UNNECESSARY FOLDER (need to search any files with keyword "/home/lm")
+REMOVE UNNECESSARY FOLDER (need to search any files with keyword "/home/lm" or "/media/lm/")